 1) Purchasing An Efficient Power Supply Unit

 While most of our money is spent on GPU and CPU, addressing the need for an efficient PSU is mandatory.
 A gaming rig with a high-quality power supply unit creates room for higher longevity.
-Look out for an 80 plus rating and the color that starts with white.
+Look out for an 80-plus rating and a color that starts with white.
 PSU operates the best when one chooses a Platinum color.

 However, this efficiency is often misunderstood for the energy PSU supplies.
 During operation, PSU often consumes more energy than required.
 This extra energy is emitted in the form of heat.
 Therefore, a PSU of 80 plus rating will produce 100W of heat for every 400W of energy consumed.